sijan8s3/MusicPlayer/README.md

 # MusicPlayer
--> An amazing music player which will search your device and plays the song.
+-> An amazing music player which will search and and plays the song.

 ## Feautres
 ->  Display all songs(files with audio extension) in a recyclerview.